 Although it's now considered a Thai dish, massaman came to that country from the Middle East via trade routes and migration.
 As a result, it doesn't share the intense chili heat of many of the red and green Thai curries you may be familiar with.
 Instead, it's sweeter, thanks to the addition of palm sugar (though you can substitute brown), and relies on spices that are more warm than hot, like star anise and cinnamon.
 Chicken is the most traditional protein added to the massaman pot, although you'll often find beef renditions as well.
 Potatoes are pretty typical, too.

-Massaman curry paste is easy enough to find in your local specialty store or aisle, so there's no need to make it from scratch, though we do add a few extra spices of our own to boost the flavor of the store-bought stuff.
+Massaman curry paste is easy enough to find in your local specialty store or aisle, so there's no need to make it from scratch (you certainly can—here's a recipe for homemade massaman curry paste), though we do add a few extra spices of our own to boost the flavor of the store-bought stuff.
 We often use the Maesri brand, which comes in a small yellow can (you'll need two for this recipe).
 Its ingredients include the usual suspects—lots of cardamom, garlic, lemongrass, galangal, and, of course, chili.
 We add some star anise pods and a cinnamon stick on top of that, balancing it all out with a good amount of palm sugar.

 Fish sauce, a Thai staple, gives the dish a distinct piquancy and savory depth.
 The whole thing is then made creamy with coconut milk.
 We also spike the curry with a Belgian-style wheat beer—that might seem like an odd ingredient here, but we find that its citrusy note and slight bitterness play really well with these flavors.